Directional association of TeV to PeV astrophysical neutrinos with radio blazars: Summary

-The association we report here was found on statistical and not event-by-event grounds.
+The association we report here was found on statistical and not on event-by-event grounds.
 It implies that the sources are numerous and most of them do not stand out individually in the seven-years IceCube sample.
 We expect that even in future studies with larger statistics, any analysis focused only on the brightest spots in the neutrino map would miss most of the sources.
-Many actual neutrino sources still remain outside of our flux-limited sample, including distant or less beamed AGNs.
+Many actual neutrino sources still remain outside of our flux-limited sample, including distant or less beamed blazars.
 Neutrino luminosity of an individual source is orders of magnitude lower than its bolometric photon luminosity.
-Overall, we explain at least 1/4 of the astrophysical muon neutrino flux, derived from IceCube track data \citep{1908.09551}, by the VLBI-selected AGNs brighter than 0.15~Jy.
-This is consistent with the entire neutrino flux being produced in central parsecs of radio-bright AGNs.
-However, cascade observations may indicate \citep{2020arXiv200109520I} that the flux may be higher at dozens of TeV, and this excess may be associated with a different component \citep{Vissani2comp,AhlersHalzen}.
+Overall, we explain at least 1/4 of the astrophysical muon neutrino flux, derived from IceCube track data \citep{1908.09551}, by the VLBI-selected blazars brighter than 0.15~Jy.
+This is consistent with the entire neutrino flux being produced in central parsecs of radio-bright blazars.
+However, cascade observations may indicate that the flux may be higher at dozens of TeV \citep{2020arXiv200109520I}, and this excess may be associated with a different component \citep{Vissani2comp,AhlersHalzen}.

 Future studies will help to verify and clarify the relation between radio quasars and high-energy neutrinos.
-Results of the present work can be tested with the full collected IceCube data set.
-Since 2020, IceCube alerts are followed by immediate radio obsevations by VLBA and RATAN-600.
+The results of the present work can be tested with the full collected IceCube dataset.
+Since 2020, IceCube alerts are followed by immediate radio observations by VLBA and RATAN-600.
 Independently, a set of probable high-energy neutrino emitters is continuously monitored by the same instruments.
 In the nearest future, the study will be extended to Baikal-GVD \citep{BaikalGVD} neutrino candidate events.
-Further ahead, KM3NeT \citep{KM3NeT} in neutrinos and eASTROGAM \citep{eASTROGAM} in MeV gamma-rays will supplement these studies with important multimessenger information.
+Further ahead, KM3NeT \citep{KM3NeT} and PONE \citep{2020NatAs...4..913A} in neutrinos, eASTROGAM \citep{eASTROGAM}, AMEGO \citep{2019BAAS...51g.245M}, and SRG \citep{2011SPIE.8147E..06P} in keV to GeV photons will supplement these studies with important multimessenger information.

 \acknowledgments